The Zhou Lab

 Sustainable Proteins

-We seek sustainable proteins from plants, sea food, novel high-protein sources, industry by-products and food waste to replace the traditional milk and egg protein for high-quality, affordable and sustainable protein nanofibrils and other protein nanostructures.
-These efforts are expected to advanced building block of protein nanostructures and hybrids for the scaled-up applications in food science and human nutrition.
+We seek sustainable proteins from plants, sea food and novel sources to advance protein nanostructures and hybrids for the scaled-up applications in food science and human nutrition.

 Fundamental & Novel Mechanisms